 The table shows the three major recipient categories in bold: retirement benefits, survivor benefits and disability benefits.
 The totals from these categories add up to 100 percent.
 The sub-category below each shows the top recipient of Social Security aid for that category.

-As you can see, retirement benefits make up the vast bulk of Social Security – 76.6 percent – with most of that going to retired workers.
-The remainder in this category goes to spouses and minor children of retired workers, who receive a check of less than $800 a month on average.
+As you can see, retirement benefits make up the vast bulk of Social Security – 77.0 percent – with most of that going to retired workers.
+The remainder in this category goes to spouses and minor children of retired workers, who receive a check of about $800 a month on average.

 Those benefits may not be entirely taxable, either.
 Some Social Security recipients can also avoid taxes – legally – on their benefit check.